logo

 Abstract

-Warm-water coral reefs are currently limited to tropical and subtropical latitudes.
-This study investigates the role of climate and palaeogeography in shaping coral reef distribution over geological timescales using habitat suitability modelling, Earth System modelling, and the ~247-million-year geological record of scleractinian coral reefs.
-Results indicate a broader latitudinal distribution of suitable habitat persisted during the Mesozoic-early Paleogene due to a wider tropical belt and more even distribution of shallow marine substrate.
-From the late Paleogene, suitable habitat became increasingly concentrated in the tropics due to global cooling and increased tropical shallow marine substrate from Indo-Australian Archipelago tectonic evolution.
-While global warming might allow future poleward expansion, coral reefs are unlikely to adapt to the rapid pace of anthropogenic climate change.
+Today, warm-water coral reefs are limited to tropical-to-subtropical latitudes.
+These diverse ecosystems extended further poleward in the geological past, but the mechanisms driving these past distributions remain uncertain.
+Here, we test the role of climate and palaeogeography in shaping the distribution of coral reefs over geological timescales.
+To do so, we combine habitat suitability modelling, Earth System modelling and the ~247-million-year geological record of scleractinian coral reefs.
+A broader latitudinal distribution of climatically suitable habitat persisted throughout much of the Mesozoic-early Paleogene due to an expanded tropical belt and more equable distribution of shallow marine substrate.
+The earliest Cretaceous might be an exception, with reduced shallow marine substrate during a ‘cold-snap’ interval.
+Climatically suitable habitat area became increasingly skewed towards the tropics from the late Paleogene, likely steepening the latitudinal biodiversity gradient of reef-associated taxa.
+This was driven by global cooling and increases in tropical shallow marine substrate resulting from the tectonic evolution of the Indo-Australian Archipelago.
+Although our results suggest global warming might permit long-term poleward range expansions, coral reef ecosystems are unlikely to keep pace with the rapid rate of anthropogenic climate change.

 Publisher